w-A-L-L-e/sdl-3d-engine/README.md

 # Some screenshots of what is already working
 This all rotates real time at 60FPS on my 2014 macbook with less than 10% cpu usage so not bad at all.
-The torus has over 1000 triangles.
-Ofcourse it peanuts to what you can do when using OpenGL or Volkan.
-Still it's already way better than what was possible on my pentium in the 90's in turbo pascal ;).
+The torus has over 1000 triangles and still easily does 60fps.
+Ofcourse that still is peanuts compared to what you can do when using hardware accellerated OpenGL or Volkan.
+Still, it's already way better than what was possible on my pentium in the 90's in turbo pascal ;).

 Title screen that also shows a menu with alpha blending:
 ![Menu screen](screens/3dlogo.png?raw=true "Simple logo drawn in 3d")